 - Changing Behavior

-- Student behavior was assessed annually by 3-day food diary.
+- Student behavior was assessed annually by 3-day food journal.
 Similar to the preceding study this shows how you might use your food diary periodically.
 Then use snapshots to compare with behavior changes.

 - Eating Habits

-- This 2-week food diary measured the fish eating habits at dinner and lunch.
+- This 2-week food journal measured the fish eating habits at dinner and lunch.
 So this might be useful if you are aiming to eat more or less of certain foods.
-If that is all you need, you can improve with a simple food diary.
+If that is all you need, you can improve with a simple food journal.
 That just records the number of times you ate the food in question.

 - Calorie Intake

-- This 3-day food diary measured average calorie and macronutrient intake.
+- This 3-day food journal measured average calorie and macronutrient intake.
 Sometimes you get all the benefits of a food diary without over-complicating things.

 - Total Energy Intake

-- A food diary was utilized to assess Total Energy Intake.
+- A food journal was utilized to assess Total Energy Intake.
 Another simple example.

 - Specific Food Intake

-- A 4-day food diary identified sugar intake from processed food.
+- A 4-day food journal identified sugar intake from processed food.
 Similar to eating habits above.
 But just one food.
 So useful if you have trouble with a particular food item.

 - Attitude and Achievement